NLP / Neuro-Linguistic Programming

 What happens in a session?

-During the consultation in which you explain your current problems/ issues, you will be encouraged to describe your goals and the outcome you would like.
-It is important to describe these in positive terms, as things you want more of and wish to move towards, rather than the things you want less of or to leave behind (if you are told not to think of something, such as pink elephants, the image you will inevitably have in your mind is of pink elephants!
-Thus if, for example, you want to get rid of a back pain you need to focus instead on the feeling you would like to replace it with!).
+I use NLP in conjunction with cognitive hypnotherapy.
+When you have explained your current problems/ issues, and described your desired goals, you will be encouraged to reframe them in positive terms, as things you want more of and wish to move towards, rather than the things you want less of or to move away from.
+If you are told not to think of something, such as pink elephants, the image you will inevitably have in your mind is of pink elephants!
+Thus if, for example, you want to get rid of a back pain you need to focus instead on the feeling you would like to replace it with!

 Whatever the mind can conceive and believe, it can achieve